nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/BinarySearch/README.md

 Output
 ```
-The array is : 1,5,8,9,6,7,3,4,2,0,
+The vector is : 1,5,8,9,6,7,3,4,2,0,

-Let's say we want to search for 2 in the array.
-So, we first sort the array
+Let's say we want to search for 2 in the vector.
+So, we first sort the vector

-The array after sorting is : 0,1,2,3,4,5,6,7,8,9,
+The vector after sorting is : 0,1,2,3,4,5,6,7,8,9,

 Now, we do the binary search
-Element found in the array
+Element found in the vector

 Now, say we want to search for 10
-Element not found in the array
+Element not found in the vector
 ```